- Test search and retrieval of harvested material through wayback.

 - The name of the directory should normally be wayback_test12

-- The procedure for building a warfile is described below
+- The procedure for building a warfile is described above

 - tomcat version is 6.0.26

-- The NAS settings file from the wayback indexer can be used unchanged
+- The NAS settings file contained in the git repository can be used unchanged

-- This should build a war file netarkivet-openwayback.war which can be renamed to wayback.war and dropped in the wars directory in the installation.
+- Now drop the netarkivet-openwayback.war, renamed to wayback.war, in the wars directory in the installation.